anshumaanshankar/aws-dev/6. VPC/Part 1.md

 ## Custom VPCs
 - An isolated network that is disconnected from everything outside it, unless permissions are given.
 - Default or dedicated tenancy (has a cost premium).
+- IPv4 Private address ranges are assigned to VPCs.
-- IPv4 Private CIDR blocks and public IPs (For public resources / communicating with public internet)
+- public IPs can be assigned to resources inside a VPC in addition to their private IP to enable communicating with public internet.
-- A private private CIDR block is made upon creation.
-This block is between /16 and /28 subnet sizes.
+- A private private address range is made upon creation.
+The subnet mask is between /16 and /28 for VPCs.
-- A secondary CIDR block can be added if needed, can go upto 5.
+- A secondary address range can be added if needed, can go upto 5.
 - We can get assigned an optional IPv6 address range with /56 subnet mask.
-All these addresses are publically accessible, but its secure.
+All IPv6 addresses are publically accessible (no private IPs).
 - Come with DNS provided by R53.
-The DNS is found at base IP + 2.
 - Enable DNS resolution and hostnames.

 ## Subnets